Roald Dahl's Marvellous Children's Charity: Roald Dahl nurse specialists

 The charity works with the National Health Service to provide specialist nurses known as 'Roald Dahl' nurses to work within NHS trusts.
 There are over 120 such clinical nurse specialists currently working in trusts across the country.
 The Roald Dahl nurses are jointly funded by the charity and the trusts in a 5-year programme, the charity paying for the first 2 years of employment, and the trust paying for the remaining 3 years.
 The nurses specialise in areas such as haematology, epilepsy, rare diseases, neuromuscular conditions, care for children with complex lifetime medical needs, or in supporting child patients to transition to adult healthcare.

 The nurses work with patients with complex needs, supporting them and their families to understand and better manage their health conditions, as well as acting as a liaison between the parents and other medical care providers.
 Providing support that improves the patients' well-being and reduces their utilisation of other medical resources.
 In 2020, a 2-year project (partly funded by the charity) to evaluate the effectiveness of the Roald Dahl nurses described the concept as a 'new model of paediatric nursing' and found that the nurses improved both the quality and experience of care of patients and their families.

 History and patrons

-The Roald Dahl foundation was founded in 1991 by Felicity Dahl, in honour of her recently diseased husband, with the support of Roald's long-time illustrator Quentin Blake, the charity was originally focussed on supporting children with neurological and haematological conditions, as well as supporting child literacy initiatives.
+The Roald Dahl foundation was founded in 1991 by Felicity Dahl, in honour of her recently deceased husband, with the support of Roald's long-time illustrator Quentin Blake, the charity was originally focussed on supporting children with neurological and haematological conditions, as well as supporting child literacy initiatives.
 The charity was re-named Roald Dahl's Marvellous Children's Charity in 2010, and expanded its work to support children with complex medical conditions more widely.

 Queen Camilla (then Duchess of Cornwall), became the charity's Royal Patron in 2017, and has regularly involved children supported by the charity in Christmas events, as well as supporting the charity in International Nurses Day celebrations.
 The charity has a number of celebrity patrons including the actress Dame Joanna Lumley, television presenter Claudia Winkleman, and Tim Minchin, composer and lyricist for Matilda the Musical.